akash-network/helm-charts/README.md

 Once you have a funded wallet export your private key with a password.

-Put your private key into a file named `key.pem` in the current directory.

 ### Setup some variables used by the Helm Charts

 Set your KUBECONFIG to the cluster you want to install on.
+Ensure you can run commands like `kubectl get nodes` before you continue.

+Put your private key into a file named `key.pem` in the current directory.
+You can do this by running `akash keys export default > key.pem`.

 Now manually set your public wallet address and the password that can unlock your private key.

 ```
-ACCOUNT_ADDRESS=        # Your Akash public wallet address
+ACCOUNT_ADDRESS=        # Your Akash public wallet e.g. akash keys show default -a
-KEY_SECRET=             # The password you used when you exported your private key
+KEY_SECRET=             # The password you used when you exported your key
-DOMAIN=my.domain.com    # A top level domain
+DOMAIN=my.domain.com    # A top level domain you own
-CHAINID=                # The chain ID of the network you are connecting to
 MONIKER=mynode          # A unique name for your Akash node
 ```